TIM Rose criticises me for referring to failures at the Sir Robert Woodard Academy and formerly Boundstone.

 But you cannot work together to solve a problem by trying to cover it up in the first place.

-MP for East Worthing and Shoreham and minister for children and families
+member of Parliament for East Worthing and Shoreham and minister for children and families